Compulsory primary school leavers attainment test

 Exemption from the attainment test

 The school board may want to exempt a child from sitting the attainment test.
-But it cannot do this without the parents’ agreement.
+However, it cannot do this without the parents’ agreement.
 If the parents and child so wish, the child can still sit the test.

 The following pupils do not need to sit the attainment test: